ycpcs/cs201-spring2019/lectures/lecture15.md

 Pre-built generic algorithms
 ----------------------------

-The **java.util.Collections** class has implementations of a number of general algorithms.
+The **java.util.Collections** class has implementations of a number of generic algorithms.

 Some examples: